cmput415/Tester/README.md

  * `CHECK:` Direct a single line of text to `stdout` that the program is expected to output.
 Not newline terminated.
  * `CHECK_FILE:` Supply a relative or absolute path to a `.out` file.

-Finally, an arbitrary number of `INPUT` adn `CHECK` directives may be supplied in a file, and an `INPUT` and `INPUT_FILE` directive may not co-exist.
+Finally, an arbitrary number of `INPUT` and `CHECK` directives may be supplied in a file, and an `INPUT` and `INPUT_FILE` directive may not co-exist.
 ```
 // This is a commnent.